 Photography: This one I think goes without saying.
 You will find it hard to keep your hands off your camera.
 The scenery at Harsil is really worth capturing and you will end up clicking at hundreds of pictures.

 Enjoy the Night Skies: The pollution-free skies of Harsil light up each night with thousands of stars.
-If you were carrying a capable enough camera and knew what you were doing, you will have your fun getting some long exposure shots and capturing star trails.
+If you were carrying a capable enough camera and knew what you were doing, you will have fun getting some long exposure shots and capturing star trails.

 Nature Walks: Step out and just take a leisurely walk through the village and along the river.